fleeksoft/fleeksoft-io/README.md

       - `String.reader(): StringReader`
       - `BufferedReader.lineSequence(): Sequence<String>`
       - `BufferedReader.readString(count: Int): String`
+### URI Module (`com.fleeksoft.io:uri`)
+Provides a port of `java.net.URI` for Kotlin Multiplatform.

+- **URI**: A class representing a Uniform Resource Identifier (URI) reference, as defined by RFC 2396 and updated by RFC 2732.
+This class provides constructors and methods for manipulating URIs, parsing components, resolving relative URIs, and normalizing URIs.
+- **URIFactory**: Utility class for creating `URI` instances.
+Instead of using `URI.create(str)`, you should use `URIFactory.create(str)`.
 ### kotlinx-io Integration (`com.fleeksoft.io:kotlinx-io`)
 Provides seamless interoperation with kotlinx-io, extending its functionality with InputStream and Source conversions.
 - **Source.asInputStream(): InputStream**: Converts a Source into an InputStream.